bl4ckbo7/GPA-Calculator/README.md

 Total Courses/Semester: 7

-**NB: Fill in the Grades and Credits, each its total should be equal to the total number of courses in the respective semester.**
+**NB: Fill in the Grades and Credits, each, its total should be equal to the total number of courses in the respective semester.**

 ...course GRADES here: B+ A A A A A B+